What is a Catcher Car? This is how the Wings for Life World Run works

 What speeds do the Catcher Cars travel at?

-The starting speed of the cars is a steady 14kph and they trundle along at this pace for the first half an hour of their journey.
+The starting speed of the cars is a steady 8mph and they trundle along at this pace for the first half an hour of their journey.

-At exactly one hour into the race the vehicle shifts to 15kph and then adds another kilometre for each passing half hour.
+At exactly one hour into the race the vehicle shifts to 9mph and then adds another kilometer for each passing half hour.

-At three hours, the car's speed takes a leap from 18kph up to 22kph and continues to speed up in four-kilometre increments until it reaches its top speed of 34kph at 4h 30m.
+At three hours, the car's speed takes a leap from 11mph up to 14mph and continues to speed up in four-kilometer increments until it reaches its top speed of 21mph at 4h 30m.
 It will maintain this pace until every runner has been passed.

 03